 I never tried any highlighting/contouring in years past because I didn’t know how and didn’t want to spend the time.
 Now it’s super easy and fast.

-The main parts of the HAC are your highlighter, contour, blush, and illuminator (I’m hoping to add illuminator next).
+The main parts of the HAC are your highlighter, contour, blush, and illuminator.
 With normal makeup you would start with your foundation which gives your face an all over “flat look”.
 Then you add concealer, blush + contour and highlighter to bring more coverage, color and depth.

 You’re adding layers upon layers of makeup, creating a heavy caked on look.
-When you HAC, you put on a highlighter, contour, and blush all at the same time…and not over each other.
+When you HAC with Seint, you put on a highlighter, contour, and blush all at the same time…and not over each other.
 They go in their own spots, and then you blend.
 That IS the magic.

-I’ll admit…I recently purchased drug store foundation and powder “just in case” I was out of my beloved Maskcara products.
+I’ll admit…I recently purchased drug store foundation and powder “just in case” I was out of my beloved Seint Beauty products.
 As previously mentioned, I cannot go without makeup.
 The color had an orange tint to it even though I bought the “neutral” shade vs. the warm one.
 It also didn’t look as smooth or glowy in pictures and it felt dry and heavy on.
 Yuck.
-Plus I’ve grown to love using their brush instead of my fingers!
+Plus I’ve grown to love using the Seint brushes instead of my fingers!

-- Highlight of “white peach” all over my face
+- Highlight of “white peach” over most of my face (except the areas listed below)

-- Contour of “olive” on the top of my forehead, sides of my nose, under my bottom lip, under my cheek bones and under my jaw line
+- Contour of “olive” on the top of my forehead, under my bottom lip, along my cheek bones and under my jaw line

 - Damp beauty blender sponge to blend, I just pat it all over

-- “finn” (a nice brown) and/or “bubba” (reminds me of desert clay) eye shadow
+- Eye shadow for a warm/brown/neutral look: “finn” (a nice brown with some subtle sparkle) and/or “bubba” (a matte that reminds me of desert clay) eye shadow

 - Eyeliner (any black or brown will do)

-- “olive” to line my lips if I’m wearing a darker shade
+- Contour “olive” again to line my lips if I’m wearing a darker shade

 - Contour of “shadow” to fill in my brows (and sometimes as eyeliner)

-As for Maskcara, Jen would be happy to color match you and recommend the perfect makeup capsule for you and create your own busy mom makeup routine whether you’re a mom or not!
+As for specific Seint help, Jen would be happy to color match you and recommend the perfect makeup capsule for you and create your own busy mom makeup routine whether you’re a mom or not!

 Find Jen on…

-If you are local to Phoenix or planning to visit soon, explore the Color Analysis with MakeUpdate option!
+If you are local to Phoenix or planning to visit soon, explore the Color Analysis with makeup lesson and application option!
 Click here for more information.

-Contact me or comment if you have any questions!
+Contact me or comment if you have any questions.
+I’m here to make sure you are wearing the right colors–even on your face!